- Search The Registry

 In October 1330, King Edward commenced his personal rule when he staged a coup and ordered the arrest of his mother and Mortimer.
 Shortly afterward, the latter was executed for treason, and Queen Dowager Isabella was sent to Castle Rising in Norfolk, where she spent a number of years under house arrest but with her privileges and freedom of movement later restored to her by her son.
 Of her children, Phillipa outlived nine of them.
 Three of her children died of the Black Death in 1348.
 The eldest of her fourteen children was Edward, the Black Prince, who became a renowned military leader.

-Joshua Barnes, a medieval writer, said "Queen Philippa was a very good and charming person who exceeded most ladies for sweetness of nature and virtuous disposition."
+Joshua Barnes, a medieval writer, said "Queen Philippa was a very good and charming person who exceeded most ladies for the sweetness of nature and virtuous disposition."
 Chronicler Jean Froissart described her as "The most gentle Queen, most liberal, and most courteous that ever was Queen in her days."
 Philippa accompanied Edward on his expeditions to Scotland, and the European continent in his early campaigns of the Hundred Years War where she won acclaim for her gentle nature and compassion.
 She served as regent of England during the absence of her spouse in 1346.
-Facing a Scottish invasion, she gathered the English army and met the Scots in a successful battle near Neville's Cross: she rallied the English soldiers on horse before them prior to the battle, which resulted in an English victory and the Scottish king being taken prisoner.
+Facing a Scottish invasion, she gathered the English army and met the Scots in a successful battle near Neville's Cross: she rallied the English soldiers on a horse before them prior to the battle, which resulted in an English victory and the Scottish king being taken, prisoner.
 She influenced the king to take an interest in the nation's commercial expansion.